The Basics: Overview

 Keep track of your drinking.

 Keeping track of each drink may help you drink less overall.
-This drinking tracker card can help.
+These drinking tracker cards can help.

 Take Action: Make a Plan